What Normal Looks Like

 “Oh, I can’t have you over,” other moms say.
 “My house is a mess.”
 As soon as I arrive for a playdate, before hello, they say, “Don’t judge me, the house is a wreck.
 No, seriously, it’s destroyed.
 Please don’t look.
 I’m so embarrassed.”

 Because when I go into that house, the house of the mom who is so apologetic about the condition of her kitchen, or the toys in her living room, or the invisible dirt in her bathroom, I can’t decide if I want to laugh in her face or deck her.

-Girl.
-Please.
+Girl, please.
 Not only is your house not messy, your house is immaculate.
 You have guest towels laid out.
 Your children’s spilled toys remain confined to a rug — which, by the way, is not sprinkled with crumbs.
 Sippy cups stay in the kitchen.
-Playdough dare not enter here, and the dog doesn’t shed.
+Play-Doh dare not enter here, and the dog doesn’t shed.
 Insisting your house is dirty speaks to clinical delusion, your misunderstanding of small children, your secret desire to make me feel guilty, or maybe your desperate need for reassurance.
 Probably all of the above.
 Seriously, stop it.
-You can either have a sense of shame or small children, and I’ve got three boys under five.
+You can either have a sense of shame or small children, and I’ve got three boys under 5.

 As long as they’re clean, you’re home free.